FinalsClub/karmaworld/README.md

 # Development Install

-If you need to setup the project for development, it is highly recommend that you grab an existing development virtual machine for create one yourself, and then configure the virtual machine for production with the steps shown in the next section.
-Instructions for creating a virtual machine follow:
+If you need to setup the project for development, it is highly recommend that you grab an existing development virtual machine or create one yourself.
+Configure the virtual machine for production with the steps shown in the next section (Production Install).
+Instructions for creating a virtual machine
+follow:

 1. Install [VirtualBox](http://www.virtualbox.com/)